 A supporting team, in particular, provides a way to share content so specific people can view or edit the item.
-Think of an app, map, survey, etc. (and in the works, individual Hub pages).
+Think of an app, map, survey, and even individual Hub pages.
 Members of a supporting team with edit access can view and make changes to any items shared with the group.
 They can add only their own content for others to edit.
 If you belong to a supporting team, add content by visiting your team profile.
 See types of supported content.

 Build robust workflows for teamwork

 The Teams card brings it all together to provide productive workflows.
 The details you add to your user profile will show on your team profiles, which in turn, are reflected on the Teams card.
 This new card makes it easier to work with teams in Hub and for supporting teams to get to their team profile, so members can start participating right away.
 The Teams card also increases the visibility and effectiveness of your collaborative work by bringing it to the forefront of a site.
 And that seems like a very good thing.